avantika0001/codewithavantika/README.md

 - 😄 Pronouns: She/Her

-- ⚡ Fun fact **I 💖 reading , drinking coffee, watching K-dramas and playing my guitar. <br>
-                 &emsp;When I'm not doing any of that, I'm probably playing with my dog, Sheru!**
+- ⚡ Fun fact I 💖 reading , drinking coffee, watching K-dramas and playing my guitar.When I'm not doing any of that, I'm probably playing with my dog, Sheru!

 </p>